Channel Estimation under Large Doppler Shifts and Channel Aging in NOMA-Based Air-Ground Communications: ag Propagation and Channel Model

 \subsection{Channel Model}

+In this study, we adopt the L-band \ac{ag} channel model proposed in \cite{nik_tvt1}.
+We generate a scattering environment based on the statistical distributions detailed in \cite{nik_tvt1} and keep it fixed throughout the simulations.
+Meanwhile, we randomly and repeatedly change the positions of the \ac{ac} within this scattering environment.

-In this study, we assume that the the \ac{los} is always present and that it is modelled as the shortest possible path between the \ac{ac} and the \ac{gs}.
-However, the presence of the \ac{gmp} and \ac{lmp} depends on the position of the \ac{ac}.
-We model the \ac{gmp} propagation effect by randomly characterizing the reflecting and non-reflecting areas on the ground.
-In the simulations carried out, reflecting surfaces cover 50\% of the area around the \ac{gs}, as estimated in \cite{nik_tvt1} for a regional airport.
+In the simulations, we assume that the \ac{los} signal is always present and it is modeled as the shortest possible propagation path between the \ac{ac} and the \ac{gs}.
+On the other hand, the presence of the \ac{gmp} and \ac{lmp} depends on the position of the \ac{ac} within the scattering environment.
+We model the \ac{gmp} propagation effect by randomly characterizing the reflecting and non-reflecting areas on the ground, as illustrated in Fig.~\ref{fig:system}.
+In the simulations, reflecting surfaces cover 50\% of the area around the \ac{gs}, as estimated in \cite{nik_tvt1} for a regional airport.
 A \ac{gmp} occurs when the ground reflection point lies within a reflecting area.
 The position of the ground reflection point is determined by the coordinates of both the \ac{rx} and \ac{tx} antenna.
 The lateral components that are causing the \ac{lmp} are represented by point reflectors.
 The number and parameters of the visible \ac{lmp} depend on the \ac{ac} position.
 The statistical distributions for the \ac{lmp} are derived from information gathered from approximately 130,000 individual reflectors in \cite{nik_tvt1}.